 The Squire’ Sketches of Lexington by J. Winston Coleman, Jr.; pg: 27

-Localtonians wishes a Happy Birthday to Newport native Irving Lee Goode born in 1940.
+Localtonians wish a Happy Birthday to Newport native Irving Lee Goode born in 1940.
 Irving played thirteen seasons in the National Football League and named to the Pro Bowl Team twice.
 In 1973 he won a Super Bowl ring with the Miami Dolphins.

-Localtonians wishes a Happy Anniversary to Governor and Mrs. Nunn, who wed in 1950.
+Localtonians wish a Happy Anniversary to Governor and Mrs. Nunn, who wed in 1950.
 Governor Nunn and Beula Cornelius Aspley had two children – Jennie Lou, born in 1951, and Steve, born in 1952.
 Aspley also had three children from her first marriage.
 Nunn left the Methodist denomination in which he had been raised after marrying Aspley, joining her as a member of the Christian Church.

 October 12, 1951, Army SGT Herbert F. Clark from Marion County, Army CPL Clellan H. Decker from Edmonson County, Army CPL Raymond Tackett from Johnson County and Army CPL Marshall Winkfield from Woodford County, died fighting in the Korean War.